phonowell/genshin-impact-script/doc/tactic.md

 - Aim (start)
 - Aim (end)

-A long press on the `left mouse button` will start the cycle of this action.
+A long press on the `left mouse button` will start the cycle of this action

-For Hu Tao, her logic is more complex and is divided into two parts.
+For Hu Tao, her logic is more complex and is divided into two parts

 - When the E skill is in effect, cycle through charged attack and jump
 - When the E skill is not in effect, cycle through normal attack and E skill (when it is ready)

-`@e` is a special marker that continues backwards only when the E skill is in effect; otherwise, it jumps to the next tactical group.
+`@e` is a special marker that continues backwards only when the E skill is in effect; otherwise, it jumps to the next tactical group

-The remaining two examples are both relatively simple: Klee will use a cycle of normal attacks followed by charged attacks, and Zhongli will keep normal attacks after getting on his shield.
+The remaining two examples are both relatively simple: Klee will use a cycle of normal attacks followed by charged attacks, and Zhongli will keep normal attacks after getting on his shield

 ## Recommended